Behavioral and neural changes underlying skilled motor actions

 Luke gave a seminar A role for dopamine in value-free learning as part of Neuromodulation in the brain block of seminars in WWNeuRise.

-Wan Chen's new paper, Hippocampal representations of foraging trajectories depend upon spatial context, is now published at Nature Neuroscience.
+Wan Chen's paper, Hippocampal representations of foraging trajectories depend upon spatial context, is now published at Nature Neuroscience.

 Title